Course Descriptions and Pricing

 It’s important to notice that it is not an alternative sleeping arrangement its but a totally different city, different kitchens and a different experience.
-We begin with an open house at the Lecce school (on us) on Sunday morning and then depart Sunday afternoon together for il castello, which is 40 minutes south of Lecce.
+We begin with an open house at the Lecce school (on us) on Monday morning at noon and then depart at 2 PM together for il castello, which is 40 minutes south of Lecce.

 And it is all ours for the week.